-A simple module for our Git installation would be:
+We will be useing the filename 2.9.0.lua ("version".lua).
+A simple Lua module for our Git installation would be:

-Any modulefile you create you should be saved into your local modulefiles directory.
-For maximum future-proofing, create a subdirectory within modulefiles named after your app and add one modulefile to that directory for each version of the app installed.
+Any module file you create should be saved into your local lmodfiles directory ($HOME/local/share/lmodfiles).
+To prepare for future software installations, create a subdirectory within lmodfiles named after your software and add one module file to that directory for each version of the software installed.

-In the case of our Git example, you would create the directory
+In the case of our Git example, you should create the directory

-$HOME/local/share/modulefiles/git and create a modulefile within that directory named "
+$HOME/local/share/lmodfiles/git and create a module file within that directory named

-184.108.40.206".
-To make this module usable, you need to tell the modules utility where to look for it.
+To make this module usable, you need to tell lmod where to look for it.
 You can do this by issuing the command

-module use $HOME/local/share/modulefiles, in our example.
-This will allow you to load your app using either
+module avail.
+This will allow you to load your software using either

 module load git or

-git.
-If you needed to go back to the older version for some reason, you can do so by specifying the version you wanted:
+2.9.1.lua.
+When loading Git, lmod will automatically load the newer version.
+If you need to go back to an older version, you can do so by specifying the version you want: